Skip to content

 Wat Nong Sikhounmuang

-In a style inspired by another Wat in Vientiane, the temple has one of the most beautiful colored roofs, in the Thai style, the same sort as that of Wat Sene.
+In style inspired by another Wat in Vientiane, the temple has one of the most beautiful colored roofs in the Thai style, similar to that of Wat Sene.

 Vat Sensoukharam